- Visualiser tool - how legislative drafters can use it

-- Mock-ups of a tool for legislative drafters
+- Wider idea of an “IDE” for legislative drafters

 - Building on related work

-Visualiser tool - how drafters can use it
+Visualiser tool - how legislative drafters can use it

 For the first half of 2025 we secured funding from the Jersey Legal Information Board to work with the Centre for Digital Law at Singapore Management University on several ideas to see what their L4 computer language (a “domain specific language” or DSL for law) can do with our project.
 SMU have finished their research, and L4 is now being taken forward by Legalese.